R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 As a tree, it will grow to a height of about 15m and can either be single stemmed with a dense crown or more likely will grow into a shrubby, multi-stemmed tree.
 It is fast growing (young plants will grow by about 40cm pa) and can tolerate hard pruning at any time of the year (though definitely not before 31 July to allow baby birds to fledge) but is most often pruned in late autumn or preferably very early spring, leaving the haws as winter food for birds and small mammals.

 It flowers and fruits on “old wood” which is why you so often see little flower or haws at low levels where hedging has been trimmed and then more profuse flowers/haws higher up (or on Hawthorn trees) where it has not been trimmed.
 To maximise flowering/haw production in hedging, don’t trim it every year, or leave some areas untrimmed.
-In a mixed hedge, Hawthorn is generally the dominant species (unless its wet soil where Blackthorn would be better), and because Hawthorn is not a bulky plant, and is the least expensive of all hedging plants available, it often makes up 50% or even more of plants in a mixed hedge.
-You can reduce the cost of a mixed hedge by planting more Hawthorn interspersed with fewer of the additional species.
+In a mixed hedge, hawthorn is generally the dominant species (unless its wet soil where blackthorn would be better), and because Hawthorn is not a bulky plant, and is the least expensive of all hedging plants available, it often makes up 50% or even more of plants in a mixed hedge.
+You can reduce the cost of a mixed hedge by planting more hawthorn interspersed with fewer of the additional species.

 .